Joel-Haeberli/it-security-docs/docs/themes/Zero Trust Architecture.md

 - All data sources and services are considered **resources**
 - All communication is secured (e.g. transport layer encryption)
-- Acccess to individual enterprise resources is granted on a per-session basis
+- Access to individual enterprise resources is granted on a per-session basis
 - Access to resources is determined by **dynamic policy**
 - The enterprise **monitors and measures** the integrity and security status of all assets
 - All resource **authentication and authorization are dynamic** and strictly enforced before access is allowed